Path-Check/bbs-jxt-sdk.js/README.md

 # Verifiable QR SDK for BBS+ on JSON-XT Credentials

-JavaScript Implementation of W3C Verifiable QR Credentials with BBS+ -> JSONXT -> QR.
+JavaScript Implementation of W3C Verifiable QR Credentials with BBS+ and minimization to a QR code with [JSON-XT](https://jsonxt.io/).

 # Install